 Raelach Records is an artist-run, traditional and folk record label based in county Clare, on the west coast of Ireland.
 The label was founded in 2011 by musician and producer Jack Talty.
 In 2017, photographer, graphic designer, and filmmaker, Maurice Gunning joined Raelach Records as art director and photographer.

-Subscribe to the Raelach Records newsletter here for updates on upcoming events, and releases, and for subscriber-only discounts on our online store.
+Subscribe to the Raelach Records newsletter here for updates on upcoming events, and releases, and for subscriber-only video content from our artists, as well as discounts on our online store.

 "Since its beginning, Raelach Records has made a very important contribution to recorded traditional Irish music and song.
 Without exception its catalogue has set for itself and continues to maintain a high standard – for its selection of artists and production values including sound quality, album sleeve notes and design.

 The range of music is diverse – innovative but fully respectful of tradition and there are some very valuable gems in the recordings which it has issued.
 Besides providing access for listeners to good material, it has also given a platform and a voice to musicians, singers and groups who might not easily find it in the arena where strictly commercial companies and labels operate.
 This is due to the commitment, knowledge and skills of the people who are in charge of it."